Unidata/awips2/docs/edex/data-purge.md

 ## All Purge Rules

-To see all purge rule directories (base, site, region, configured):
+To see all purge rule directories (base, site, configured):

     find /awips2/edex/data/utility -name purge